Attention Residue Management: 5-Step Clearing Protocol

 What is the difference between attention residue and distraction?

 Distraction comes from external sources like notifications, noise, or interruptions from colleagues.
-Attention residue is internally generated — it’s cognitive processing from a previous task that your brain hasn’t released, even though you’ve physically moved on.
+Attention residue is internally generated.
+It’s cognitive processing from a previous task that your brain hasn’t released, even though you’ve physically moved on.
 You can eliminate all external distractions and still experience attention residue.
 Managing distraction requires environmental control, while managing attention residue requires transition rituals and cognitive offloading.

 Can you prevent attention residue from forming in the first place?